fbpx

 SVCE generation charges will be settled within your monthly bill and PG&E’s transmission and delivery service charges will be settled during PG&E’s annual true-up process.
 If you produce more electricity than you consume on a monthly basis, any excess export credit will be rolled forward to the following month (shown as SBP Credit Balances on your bill).

 If you produce more electricity than you consume on an annual basis, you will receive an automatic cashout from SVCE in April each year.
 SVCE pays for cumulative kWh at two times the PG&E net surplus compensation rate (NSC rate).
-A cashout worth $100 or more, up to a maximum of $5,000, will be provided via check.
-A cashout worth less than $100 will be provided as a bill credit.
+A cash out worth $100 or more, up to a maximum of $5,000, will be provided via check.
+A cash out worth less than $100 will be provided as a bill credit.
 At the end of SVCE’s cash out cycle, all SBP Credit Balances and kWh balances are reset.

 SVCE Solar Billing Plan Program Benefits